Kpable/kpable.github.io/_games/neighbor/neighbor.md

 ## What I'm doing

-I am the Lead Programmer, working closely with the designer on the functionaly and code development.
+I am a Lead Programmer, generating system level design for integration by other team members.
+As well as integrating features.

 ![Image] [image]{:class="image fit"}